Eldnine/Python/ADSL-Auto-Login/README.md

 Wrap a python script to .exe file and set it auto-run when PC logins in.
+It helps my parents to use their PC easier.

 ## Prerequisites:
 * PyInstaller